bauxy/slate/source/index.html.md

     "phone_number" : "...",
     "address" : "URL of an Address object", "is_member" : true | false,
-    "relation_to_member" : "URL of a Patient object if not "is_member"", "relationship_type" : "Self" | "Spouse" | "Child" | "Other",
+    "relation_to_member" : "URL of a Patient object if not 'is_member'", "relationship_type" : "Self" | "Spouse" | "Child" | "Other",
     "dob" : "ISO-8601 datetime (date of birth)"
 }